AllisonSHill/CSharpLiveProject/FrontEndStories/README.md

 Second:
 Remove the "Send New Message" from the dropdown list of the Chat nav item, as we aren't using it anymore.

-I simply deleted the icon from both the Layout views.
+For this one, I simply deleted the icon from both the Layout views.

 [Back to Table of Contents](#front-end-stories)